mrezanejad/3DAOFSkeletons/README.md

 <br>

 ## References
-If you use the our SalienceScoresForScenes package, we appreciate it if you cite the following papers:
+If you use the our 3DAOFSkeletons package, we appreciate it if you cite the following papers:

 ```
 @Article{Hong2017,